The Complete Guide to Solo Travel in Nepal

 5. Adventure Activities Galore

-Besides trekking, there is a lot that one can do in Nepal: paragliding over Pokhara, white-water rafting in Trishuli, or jungle safaris in Chitwan National Park.
-Most of the adventure sports that Nepal offers attract a lot of like-minded enthusiasts, hence making it easier to meet and connect with fellow travelers.
+Besides trekking, there’s so much to do in Nepal: paragliding over Pokhara, whitewater rafting on Trishuli, or jungle safaris into Chitwan National Park.
+Most of the adventure sports have an enormous lot of like-minded enthusiasts; this attracts them, hence easy way with which one gets to meet and mix up with the fellow travelers.

 6. Easy Navigation and Connectivity

-It is relatively easy to travel alone in Nepal.
-In major tourist areas, most people speak English, and signs in cities and trekking regions are in both Nepali and English.
-With Wi-Fi in guesthouses and pretty decent mobile networks, it is very easy to keep in touch with the family or put some arrangements together.
+It is relatively easy to travel alone in Nepal: in the major tourist areas, most people speak English, and most signs are in Nepali and English in the cities and trekking areas.
+With Wi-Fi in guesthouses and quite decent mobile networks, it was very easy to stay in contact with the family or arrange something with other travelers.

 7. Spiritual Growth and Personal Reflection